 The “a=group” attribute is mapped to the mgroup/groupse property and included in the TerminationState Descriptor.
 The content of the property, a sub-list of string, should be follow a copy of the “a=group” attribute.
 The semantic is retained and the mid value is replaced with the corresponding StreamID.

-NOTE - The identification tags included in the mgroup/groupse property should match the ones sent in the Local or Remote descriptor to the MG.

 [End Correction]

 2.4 Directionality of the LS semantics